-The FRC is responsible for promoting high quality corporate governance and reporting to foster investment.
-We set the UK Corporate Governance and Stewardship Codes as well as UK standards for accounting, auditing and actuarial work.
-We represent UK interests in international standard-setting.
-We also monitor and take action to promote the quality of corporate reporting and auditing.
-We operate independent disciplinary arrangements for accountants and actuaries; and oversee the regulatory activities of the accountancy and actuarial professional bodies.
+The Financial Reporting Council (FRC) is the UK's independent regulator responsible for promoting high quality corporate governance and reporting to foster investment.
+The FRC sets the UK Corporate Governance and Stewardship Codes and UK standards for accounting and actuarial work; monitors and takes action to promote the quality of corporate reporting; and operates independent enforcement arrangements for accountants and actuaries.
+As the Competent Authority for audit in the UK the FRC sets auditing and ethical standards and monitors and enforces audit quality.

-The FRC does not accept any liability to any party for any loss, damage or costs howsoever arising, whether directly or indrectly, whether in contract, tort or otherwise from any action or decision taken (or not taken) as a result of any person relying on or otherwise using this document or arising from any omission from it.
+The FRC does not accept any liability to any party for any loss, damage or costs howsoever arising, whether directly or indirectly, whether in contract, tort or otherwise from any action or decision taken (or not taken) as a result of any person relying on or otherwise using this document or arising from any omission from it.

-© The Financial Reporting Council Limited 2014 The Financial Reporting Council Limited is a company limited by guarantee.
+© The Financial Reporting Council Limited 2017 The Financial Reporting Council Limited is a company limited by guarantee.
 Registered in England number 2486368.
-Registered Office: 5th Floor, Aldwych House, 71-91 Aldwych, London WC2B 4HN.
+Registered Office: 8th Floor, 125 London Wall, London EC2Y 5AS